NASA-AMMOS/slim/continuous-testing/starter-kits/README.md

 2. Add Dependabot automation to your repository, either **manually** or via the **admin console** (choose **one**):
 > **Shortcut**
   Copy the pre-set configuration to an identical path in your repository, e.g. `.github/dependabot.yml`.
+   * **Admin console:** (requires admin rights)
+      1. Proceed to [enable Dependabot alerts through GitHub Settings UI](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/configuring-dependabot-alerts#enabling-or-disabling-dependabot-alerts-for-a-repository).
-   * **Manually:** (_recommended approach_ available to all committers)
+   * **Manually:** (_approach available to all committers_)
       1. Create an issue and an issue branch to implement a code change.
 Checkout the issue branch.
       2. Copy the Dependabot configuration file from one of the SLIM Starterkit repos -- for example, [`dependabot.yml` in the Python Starterkit](https://github.com/NASA-AMMOS/slim-starterkit-python/blob/main/.github/dependabot.yml) -- into the root of your repository at `.github/dependabot.yml`.
-   * **Admin console:** (requires admin rights)
-      1. Proceed to [enable Dependabot alerts through GitHub Settings UI](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/configuring-dependabot-alerts#enabling-or-disabling-dependabot-alerts-for-a-repository).
 3. Modify [Dependabot configurations](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#configuration-options-for-the-dependabotyml-file) for your project:
 > **Requirement**
   Set properties to match your repository setup, including core packaging system.